-Following a workplace injury, we know you may be feeling confused about the next steps you should take.
+Following a workplace injury, we know you may feel confused about your next steps.
 Our lawyers are ready to address all of your concerns.
-Please read over our frequently asked questions and reach out to us for a free consultation at (214) 777-7777.
+Please review our frequently asked questions and contact us for a free consultation at (214) 777-7777.

 Many Texas employers offer workers’ compensation benefits to employees who are injured on the job.
 Workers’ compensation is a specific type of insurance that can offset some of your expenses or lost wages.
-Though this can be helpful, if you’ve been seriously hurt by a third party, your workers’ compensation will likely not provide financial support for the full amount you are owed.
+Though this can be helpful, if a third party has seriously hurt you, your workers’ compensation will likely not provide financial support for the full amount you are owed.
 By taking legal action against the party that harmed you, you can expect to reach a much more favorable resolution.

 Yes.
 In Texas, injured parties can only collect compensation if they are less than 51% responsible for their injuries.
 This is known as the 51% Bar Rule, a type of modified comparative negligence followed by a handful of states.
 If you choose to file a claim, the at-fault party may push back and try to blame you for your injuries.
 If they can successfully prove that you are more responsible for your injuries than they are, you may not be able to recover the compensation you deserve.
-To avoid this scenario, hire a lawyer who can defend you against false attacks and accusations.
+Hire a lawyer to defend you against false attacks and accusations to avoid this scenario.

-While the period immediately following a serious injury can be stressful, it is best to reach out to a lawyer as soon as you can.
-The more time your attorney has to collect evidence, reach out to witnesses, and begin investigating your case, the better your legal outcome is likely to be.
+While the period immediately following a serious injury can be stressful, contacting a lawyer as soon as possible is best.
+The more time your attorney has to collect evidence, reach out to witnesses, and begin investigating your case, the better your legal outcome will likely be.
 However, injury victims technically have up to two years to file an injury claim in Texas.
-So, at the very least, if you need to collect compensation from the responsible party, make sure that you take action within two years from the date of your injury.
-Otherwise, you may not be able to collect the compensation that you need.
+So, at the very least, if you need to collect compensation from the responsible party, ensure that you take action within two years from the date of your injury.
+Otherwise, you may be unable to collect the compensation you need.

 The Benton Law Firm Dallas Work Accident Attorneys

 If you or a loved one have been injured in a workplace accident, do not wait to contact an attorney at The Benton Law Firm.
-Workplace injuries include a wide variety of injuries that can happen at any time in any industry.
+Workplace injuries include various injuries that can happen anytime in any industry.
 They can lead to physical and mental disabilities that prevent workers from earning their usual income.
-When you can’t afford your medical treatment or support your family, your injury becomes a significant burden.
+When you can’t afford medical treatment or support your family, your injury becomes a significant burden.

-Our Dallas injury attorney has years of experience in handling workplace accidents and understands the concern many clients have in bringing a claim against their employer.
+Our Dallas injury attorney has years of experience in handling workplace accidents and understands many clients’ concerns in bringing a claim against their employer.
 However, if you have been injured due to your employer’s negligent behavior, you should not be responsible for covering all medical and related bills that are the result of your injuries.
 The Benton Law Firm will fight hard to recover the maximum workers’ compensation benefits you deserve.
 We can file an initial claim or appeal your denied claim and handle each step of the process for you.